caroc0/HW14-Deep_Learning/README.md

 Use the above to answer the following:

-> Which model has a lower loss?
+> Which model has a lower loss? -the one using the closing prices
 >
-> Which model tracks the actual values better over time?
+> Which model tracks the actual values better over time? -the one using the closing prices
 >
-> Which window size works best for the model?
+> Which window size works best for the model? -10 keeps the loss going down in the epochs the longest

 - - -